-By 1976, Troop 97's program and leadership were bankrupt.
+By 1976, Troop 97 was essentially dead.
 The troop had only five Scouts and continued to exist solely to let four of them finish Eagle.
 The troop seldom camped and had not recruited a new member in over two years.
 With sad irony, Troop 97 was scheduled to die the moment those four Scouts finished their Eagle in September, 1976.

 The story of Troop 97 continues, however, because new leadership appeared and revitalized the troop.
-Hank Deutsch and John Nicol assumed control of the troop in September, 1976, and built the troop up to 30 enthusiastic Scouts by January, 1979.
+New Scoutmaster John Nicol and Assistant Scoutmaster Hank Deutsch assumed control of the troop in September, 1976, and built the troop up to 30 enthusiastic Scouts by January, 1979.
 Today's Troop 97 owes its existence and many of its traditions to this building period.

 Starting in 1978, new national BSA leadership reversed course, scrapping much of the "Improved Scouting Program" and beginning a return to traditional Scouting that was completed in 1990 with the introduction of the 10th Edition of the Boy Scout Handbook.

 BSA membership has been fairly steady since 1980, with some decline in the 2000's (currently about 3.6 million).
 What growth has occurred is due largely to lowered Cub Scout age limits and to the creation of new, often non-traditional programs (Tiger Cubs, Varsity Scouting, Learning for Life).
 The membership trend in traditional Cub Scout, Boy Scout, and Explorer (now Venturing) units, while up slightly from the '70s, remains nearly flat.